 Industrial/Organizational Psychology Careers and Internships

-Industrial/organizational psychology students work in human resources management, training and development, consumer research, recruitment, organizational development, and management consulting.
+Students in this concentration have the option to participate in an internship.
+That kind of experience can lead to successful careers in areas such as human resources management, training and development, consumer research, recruitment, organizational development, and management consulting.
 You’ll find our graduates employed in corporate, nonprofit, and public settings.

-Graduates of the I/O psychology program have worked in the following careers.
+So, what do our graduates of the I/O psychology program do after leaving Springfield College?
+Some have served in internship capacities and worked in the following careers:

 If you're interested in learning more about the variety of career opportunities in the industrial/organizational psychology field, you can visit the American Psychological Association.